-The Separation Guide team recently spoke with one of our Network Members, Kylie Macdonald from Morgans Financial, to discuss the very important role of a financial advisor in the separation process.
+The Separation Guide team spoke with one of our Network Members, Kylie Harding from Morgans Financial, to discuss the very important role of a financial advisor in the separation process.
 Through our discussion we understood that while an accountant can help to establish the monetary value of assets and income streams in the relationship, a financial advisor will take a more broad approach to help guide and support clients going through significant change and/ or issues in their life.

 1. How can a financial advisor benefit someone early on in the divorce process?